 How important is human capital at the top of the U.S. income distribution?
-Most top income is non-wage income, a primary source of which is private "pass-through" business profit.
-These profits—which can include labor income disguised for tax reasons—accrue to working-age owners of closely-held, mid-market firms in skill-intensive industries.
-Pass-through business profit falls by three-quarters after owner retirement or premature death.
-Classifying three-quarters of pass-through profit as human capital income, we find that the typical top earner derives most of his or her income from human capital, not financial capital.
-Our approach also raises the overall top 1% labor share in 2014 from 45% to 56%.
+A primary source of top income is private "pass-through" business profit, which can include entrepreneurial labor income for tax reasons.
+This paper asks whether top pass-through profit mostly reflects human capital, defined as all inalienable factors embodied in business owners, rather than financial capital.
+Tax data linking 11 million firms to their owners show that top pass-through profit accrues to working-age owners of closely-held, mid-market firms in skill-intensive industries.
+Pass-through profit falls by three-quarters after owner retirement or premature death.
+Classifying three-quarters of pass-through profit as human capital income, we find that the typical top earner derives most of her income from human capital, not financial capital.
 Growth in pass- through profit is explained by both rising productivity and a rising share of value added accruing to owners.